livechat/livechat-public-docs/agent-app-extension/_introduction.md

 ### Extension hosting

-You can either host your extension locally or on a dedicated server.
+You can host your extension locally or on a dedicated server.
 The hosted content has to be served over **HTTPS Protocol**.
 You can use a self-signed certificate for `localhost` or upload your extension to an SSL-enabled host.
-If you go for the [Webpack Example](#webpack) you'll get the setup out of-the-box.
+If you go for the [Webpack Example](#webpack), you'll get the setup out of-the-box.

 ## Turn on the extension

-> Paste following snippet inside the developers console:
+> Paste the following snippet inside the developers console:

 ```js
 App.collections.Integrations.add({